 So you want to conduct a market research study.
 That’s great news.
 Research is key to understanding your audience and helping you validate and optimize your go-to-market strategy.
-The thing is, market research is tricky these days.
+The thing is, market research studies are tricky these days.
 Without the right tools you can be left with suboptimal results.

 That’s because traditionally, you need to cast a wide net in order to reach your ideal respondent and get a decent response rate.
 Doing so can take weeks, if not months, to conduct.
 And the insights you glean are often limited.

 The good news is, there is a better way forward for highly effective research in 2023.
 This step-by-step guide will provide everything you need to know to get started:

 - Define goal: What is the ultimate goal of your research initiative?
 This is a loaded question, but important.
 If you try to answer everything, you’ll end up answering nothing.
 The objective of your study should be to leave you with one main area of focus—and the insights you need to take action.

 A good way to define your goal is to write a question you want answered.
 Below are a few examples: